Gastroesophageal Reflux Disease (GERD)

 Frequently taking certain medications such as progesterone, sedatives, or narcotics

-Common Symptoms of GERD in Singapore
+Common symptoms of GERD in Singapore

 Guy suffering from GERD